-Objec ctive: An appropriate level of motorcycle parking spaces is provided to meet the needs of Residential and Visitor Accommodation uses.
-Acceptable Solutions Performance Criteria A 1 P1 The number of on-site motorcycle parking spaces for Residential, and Visitor Accommodation must: (a) be not less than the number specified in Table C2.4; and Motorcycle parking spaces for Residential and Visitor Accommodation must be provided to meet the reasonable needs of the use, having regard to: (a) the nature of the proposed use and (b) (b) (c) (d) development; the topography of the site; the location of existing buildings on the site; any constraints imposed by existing (e) development; and the availability and accessibility of motorcycle parking spaces on the street or in the surrounding area.
+Objec ctive: appropriate level of motorcycle parking spaces is provided to meet the needs of idential and Visitor Accommodation uses.
+Acceptable Solutions erformance Criteria A 1 The number of on-site motorcycle parking spaces for Residential and Visitor Accommodation must: Motorcycle parking spaces for Residential and Visitor Accommodation must be provided to meet the (a) (b) Table C2 if an exist or intensi motorcyclon the proprovided ss than the number specified in .4; and ting use or development is extended fied, the number of on-site le parking spaces must be based oposed extension or intensification, the existing number of motorcycle paces is maintained.) any constraints impos development; and osed use and site; g buildings on the site; sed by existing the availability and ac parking spaces on the surrounding area. cessibility of motorcycle e street or in the